 On your tour, you will experience the special atmosphere that characterises Dahlem and its campus to this day.
-You will travel through time and space, meet the past in the present, and gain a lively impression of outstanding achievements of modern research.
+You will travel through time and space, meet the past in the present, and gain a lively impression of outstanding achievements of modern science.

 The discovery of nuclear fission │ Campus tour with preparatory workshop in the exhibition in the Harnack House │ Duration: 2.5 hours, incl. break │ Cost: 150 € │ Suitable for upper secondary school physics & history, as well as inter-class groups.
 The discovery of nuclear fission in 1938 by the research team Otto Hahn, Lise Meitner and Fritz Straßmann was revolutionary in several respects.
 As a milestone in the history of modern physics and radioactivity research, and as a turning point for humanity’s approach to technology.
 That the discovery raised enormous ethical and political questions became clear at the latest after the first atomic bomb was dropped on Hiroshima.
 With a view to the lives of Lise Meitner and Otto Hahn, social-historical questions about equal opportunities for men and women in the scientific community of the past and present can also be addressed and criteria for evaluation developed.

 Meet a scientist │Free additional module can only be booked in conjunction with a campus tour │ Duration: 60 minutes │ English or German │ Suitable for secondary schools.
 Doctoral students introduce themselves and their work and answer questions about science as a profession.
 How do researchers work in Dahlem today?
 What is everyday life like at university and in a research institute?
 How much work is involved in studying and what comes afterwards?
 Depending on the topic of interest, we try to invite young scientists from the relevant disciplines